IvisionLab/dns-panoramic-images-v2/README.md

 |          |                    |                    |        Total       |           450          |

 ## Citation
-If you use this data set, please cite:

 L. Pinheiro, B. Silva, B. Sobrinho, F. Lima, P. Cury, L. Oliveira, “Numbering permanent and deciduous teeth via deep instance segmentation in panoramic X-rays,” in Symposium on Medical Information Processing and Analysis (SIPAIM).
 SPIE, 2021.